Are Health Stories as valuable as Studies.

 Dr. Sean Wheatley, PhD – Researcher and Trainer in Public Health/25 July 2017

 When it comes to managing our health we are surrounded by conflicting reports and advice.
 We hear stories of individuals improving their health by ignoring “traditional” advice in favour of “alternative” ideas.
 Typically these alternative ideas are sneered at by many, dismissed as meaningless anecdotes.
 But can an anecdote beat an analysis?
+In this blog we are looking at whether health stories are as valuable as studies.

 The role of research